Rethink-Rx

 Zits (Yep, we went there)

 Medical marijuana’s anti-inflammatory and antioxidant properties may be beneficial in managing skin conditions like acne.
-It can potentially reduce inflammation, regulate oil production, and soothe irritated skin, leading to clearer and healthier skin.
-However, more research is needed to fully understand its efficacy and optimal usage for dermatological issues.
+It can reduce inflammation, regulate sebum production, and soothe irritated skin, resulting in clearer, healthier skin.
+However, further research is needed to fully understand its efficacy and optimal use for dermatological conditions.

 Virginia’s medical marijuana program is flexible and allows ReThink-Rx’s clinicians to recommend medical marijuana for other medical conditions not explicitly listed.
 Essentially, any condition that may benefit from medical marijuana will be considered.
 This approach enables our healthcare providers to consider your individual needs and explore the potential benefits of medical marijuana for your specific case.